V.B. Online Instructional Programs and Curriculum

 LSC-Online instruction is comparable to on-campus instruction and meets all of the quality standards which the College provides through on-campus instruction.

-LSC-Online courses offered through either college credit or Continuing Education Units (CEUs) are provided in accordance with the standards of the Commission on Colleges of the Southern Association of Colleges and Schools (SACS), the THECB rules and regulations, the Guidelines for Institutional Reports for Distance Education and Off-Campus Instruction and other accrediting bodies as appropriate.
+LSC-Online courses offered through either college credit or Continuing Education Units (CEUs) are provided in accordance with the standards of the Southern Association of Colleges and Schools Commission on College (SACS), the THECB rules and regulations, the Guidelines for Institutional Reports for Distance Education and Off-Campus Instruction and other accrediting bodies as appropriate.

 Students enrolled in LSC-Online must satisfy the same requirements for admission to the institution, to the program of which the course is a part, and to the class/section, as are required of on-campus students.
 Faculty providing LSC-Online instruction are selected and evaluated by the same standards, review, and approval procedures used to select and assess faculty responsible for on-campus instruction.
 The College provides training and support to enhance the added skills required of faculty teaching classes via instructional technology.